digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.matter/README.md

 In order to pair a device, you must have an 11 digit manual pairing code (eg 123-4567-8901 or 12345678901) or a QR Code (eg MT:ABCDEF1234567890123).
 If the device has not been paired before, use the code provided by the manufacturer and **ensure the device is in pairing mode**, refer to your devices instructions for pairing for more information.

-If the device is paired with another Matter ecosystem (Apple, Google, Amazon, etc..) use that ecosystem to generate a pairing code and search for devices.
+If the device is paired with another Matter ecosystem (Apple, Google, Amazon, etc..) you must that ecosystem to generate a new pairing code and search for devices.
 The pairing code and device will only be available for commissioning for a limited time.
 Refer to the ecosystem that generated the code for the exact duration (typically 1-15 minutes).
+In this case, openHAB still talks directly to the device and is not associated with that existing ecosystem.

 When using the discovery feature of openHAB use the provided code in the text entry box before pushing "scan"